Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 A Policy trained with the N-step PCAC algorithm in the Pendulum-v0 environment.
 ![(Policy learned by N-step PCAC on the Pendulum-v0 environment)](./animations/n-step_pcac_pendulum.gif)

 A Policy trained with the Comparing State PCAC algorithm in the HalfCHeetah-v2 environment.
-Footage is at half speed to make motion more visible.
 ![(Policy learned by Comparing State PCAC on the HalfCHeetah-v2 environment)](./animations/comp_s_pcac_hc.gif)